Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

 \subsection{Conscious Data Contribution}

-The above tactics operate by harming, or threatening to a harm, an organization's technologies.
-However, there are cases in which harmful tactics may be ineffective or undesired --- perhaps users do not have the regulatory support needed to delete past data \cite{Waddell2020Oct}, or a new technique for detecting poisoned data foils their poisoning attack.
-Additionally, in contexts where harmful tactics are undesired because an organization's technologies may actively provide benefits to others (e.g. imagine an ML model that is well known to improve public health outcomes), individuals may wish to avoid data levers that harm those technologies.
+The above tactics operate by harming, or threatening to a harm, a given data-dependent technology.
+However, there are cases for which harmful tactics are not a good fit.
+For instance, perhaps users do not have the regulatory support needed to delete past data \cite{Waddell2020Oct} or a new technique for detecting poisoned data foils their poisoning attack.
+Harmful tactics may also be undesirable because an organization's technologies may actively provide benefits to others (e.g. a ML model that is well known to improve accessibility outcomes).

-"Conscious data contribution" (CDC) provides a promising alternative to harm-based data leverage.
-Instead of deleting, withholding, or poisoning data, people give their data to an organization that they support \cite{vincent_can_2020} with the goal of using the increased competition as a source of leverage.
-A particularly exciting aspect of CDC is that while small data strikes struggle because of diminishing returns, CDC by a small group of users takes advantage of diminishing returns: a small group can have an outsized effect.
+``Conscious data contribution'' (CDC) \cite{vincent_can_2020} is a promising alternative to harm-based data leverage.
+In CDC, instead of deleting, withholding, or poisoning data, people give their data to an organization that they support to increase market competition as a source of leverage.
+People using CDC for data leverage are similar to people engaging in ``political consumption'' \cite{koos_what_2012}, but instead of voting with their wallet, they vote with their data.
+An exciting aspect of CDC is that while small data strikes struggle to put a dent in large-data technologies because of diminishing returns, CDC by a small group of users takes advantage of diminishing returns and provide a competitor with a large boost in performance.
 We return to this point later in our assessment of data levers.

-CDC is related to the "data donation" concept explored in the context of data ethics \cite{prainsack_data_2019}, and in some cases participation in human computation or crowdsourcing systems \cite{quinn_human_2011} could qualify as CDC .
-People using CDC for data leverage are similar to people engaging in "political consumption" \cite{koos_what_2012}, but instead of voting with their wallet, they are voting with their data.